 I also love having privacy.
 I get entirely freaked out at the thought of people seeing into my house at night.
 So curtains, particularly thick curtains that open and close easily, are important to me.

 That never happened.
-But at this point, I've researched every possible budget curtain possibility, and tried about half of them.
+But at this point, I’ve researched all the DIY, budget, and homemade curtain ideas, and tried about half of them.
 I have so much useless curtain knowledge that maybe, just maybe, I can be your magic curtain fairy.
 At the very least, I can lay out all your options in one nice post, and let you pick from there.

 I feel there are three parts to a curtain system: the primary fabric (what you see), the lining, and the accessories (rod, rings, etc.) I address the options for each of these separately.